 Disclaimer 1: Exam scores can be reset if deemed appropriate or necessary in relation to the subject matter of the issued Warning.

-Disclaimer 2: Overall, Lieutenants & Commanders try to avoid issuing warnings, typically initiating multiple conversations before taking things further.
+Disclaimer 2: Overall, E-3+ try to avoid issuing warnings, typically initiating multiple conversations before taking things further.
 However, at times, warnings have proven to be necessary for constructing the importance of our laws, rules and protocols.
 More often than not, Warnings are issued for poor reactions to constructive criticism or after numerous attempts have been made to communicate to an individual without any signs of improvement.
 Higher Ranked units also face a greater risk for Warnings given the expectations of their standing.

 Removed Warnings: